vijayrajpanchall/matic-docs/docs/supernets/operate/deploy-cloud.md

 <TabItem value="aws-cloud">

-## Overview

-This tutorial will teach you to set up a devnet for Polygon Supernets on AWS using Terraform and Ansible.
-You will also learn how to configure the nodes using an Ansible playbook.

 ## What you'll learn

 - How to deploy a devnet cloud deployment on AWS using Terraform.
 - How to configure EC2 instances for Supernet nodes.
 - How to run and manage a PolyBFT network on AWS.

-### Learning outcomes

-By the end of this tutorial, you will be able to:

-- Set up a devnet cloud deployment on AWS using Terraform.
-- Configure Supernet nodes with Ansible.
-- Deploy the associated node resources to manage the Supernet.

 ## Prerequisites